brickastley/bg3-nuzlocke/README.md

 # Rules

-- The game is played on Honour Mode difficulty.
+- The game must be played on Honour Mode difficulty.
 	- This prevents reloading past saves and forces a run to end on party wipe.
-- If a party member dies, they may no longer be used for the rest of the run.
+- Permadeath: If a party member dies, they may no longer be used for the rest of the run.
 	- If Withers is unlocked at camp, the dead party member must be "held on to" by Withers to remain in a dead state.
 	- If Withers is not unlocked, the dead party member must stay dead in the party taking up a slot.
 	- Revivify scroll/spell usage or Withers resurrection usage disqualifies the run.